bitnami/charts/bitnami/mastodon/README.md

 ### TLS secrets

 The chart also facilitates the creation of TLS secrets for use with the Ingress controller, with different options for certificate management.
-[Learn more about TLS secrets](https://docs.bitnami.com/kubernetes/apps/mastodon/administration/enable-tls/).
+[Learn more about TLS secrets](https://docs.bitnami.com/kubernetes/apps/mastodon/administration/enable-tls-ingress/).

 ## Persistence

 The [Bitnami mastodon](https://github.com/bitnami/containers/tree/main/bitnami/mastodon) image stores the mastodon data and configurations at the `/bitnami` path of the container.
 Persistent Volume Claims are used to keep the data across deployments.
-[Learn more about persistence in the chart documentation](https://docs.bitnami.com/kubernetes/apps/mastodon/configuration/chart-persistence/).
+This is known to work in GCE, AWS, and minikube.

 ### Additional environment variables